 Q. Who can I contact if I am having issues with the Department of Motor Vehicles?

 A. My office is prepared to assist you with any questions or concerns about state-related matters, including the California DMV.
-Please contact us directly at (951) 371-6860.
+Please review our Casework and Constituent Services webpage for more information.